Top 5 Treks in Nepal. There are many options for the Top 5 treks in Nepal and with so many choices, it can become overwhelming.

 5 – Mardi Himal Trek w/Mohare Danda

-This trek is probably the least known out of the treks I’ve listed and comes it at #5 of my top 5 treks in Nepal, however, it is gaining in popularity as more people are taking it.
+5th on my Top 5 Treks in Nepal list is the Mardi Himal/Mohare Danda Trek.
+This trek is probably the least known out of the treks, however, it is gaining in popularity as more people are taking it.
 If you are just doing the Mardi Himal trek, you could finish the trek in around 6 days.
 However, if you add in Mohare Danda, you could extend the trek to 10-12 days.